Without great vineyards, making great wines is simply impossible.

 In our relentless pursuit of wines with balance, elegance, and purity, we have developed relationships with some of the most storied vineyards in Sonoma County and beyond to craft Banshee.

-Our main focus for Pinot Noir is on the cool, rugged, coastal areas of the far Western Sonoma Coast.
+Our main focus for Pinot Noir is on the cool, rugged, coastal areas of the far Western Sonoma Coast and Sonoma County.
 Each vineyard has a unique combination of a specific oceanic influence, soil type, elevation, age and exposure but the common thread is that they allow us to pursue Pinot that achieves power without weight.
 They allow the grapes to express a certain transparency.
 They highlight a wide range of flavors other than just fruit.
 Forest floor, pine, tea, mushroom, spice, minerals…

 The remote Sonoma Coast doesn’t tell the entire Banshee story, as choice sites elsewhere play an equally important role for us.
-Vineyards such as Trenton in Russian River and Sullivan on Sonoma Mountain and Middleridge in Anderson Valley each possess a uniqueness and grapes of superb quality that fall in line with our mission.
+Vineyards such as Trenton in Russian River and Middleridge in Anderson Valley each possess a uniqueness and grapes of superb quality that fall in line with our mission.

 Our belief is that the best wines from Sonoma County are yet to be made…and we plan on producing some of them.